sonalilodha96-debug/share-chat-trending-tags-system/README.md

 ---

-# Trend Extraction Logic
+## Trend Extraction Logic

-The pipeline uses a lightweight rule-based topic extraction layer.

-Incoming headlines and metadata are:
+The pipeline uses a lightweight rule-based extraction layer where headlines and metadata are:

-* tokenized
+- tokenized
-* normalized
+- normalized
-* mapped against known trend entities
+- mapped to known trend entities
-* grouped into canonical tags
+- grouped into category-aware tags

 Examples:

-* “IPL”, “CSK”, “Dhoni” → Sports/Cricket cluster
+- “IPL”, “CSK”, “Dhoni” → Sports/Cricket
-* “Hanuman Jayanti”, “Mandir”, “Bhajan” → Devotional cluster
+- “Hanuman Jayanti”, “Mandir”, “Bhajan” → Devotional

-The system intentionally keeps tags:
+The system prioritises tags that are:

-* specific
+- specific
-* visually recognizable
+- visually recognizable
-* category-aligned
-* easy to scan quickly
+- easy to scan quickly

-Instead of broad topics like:

-* “Politics”

-the system prefers:
+So instead of broad labels like “Politics”, the system surfaces clearer tags such as:

-* “Bihar Elections”
+- “Bihar Elections”
-* “IPL 2026”
+- “IPL 2026”
-* “Salman Khan”
+- “Salman Khan”
-* “Mahakal Ujjain”
+- “Mahakal Ujjain”

-This improves click intent and feed clarity.
+This improves discoverability and click intent.

 ---